 The simple ability to place a phone call is a central area that modern business collaboration still struggles to incorporate.
 Phone System is part of the puzzle for delivering real calling capabilities to Microsoft Teams.
 However, it’s only the first step.
 If you want to place external calls you will need to invest in either Microsoft Calling Plan or a third-party Direct Routing option.
 Remember to look into both domestic calling and international calls.

 Direct Routing offers the ability to go beyond simply placing calls with Teams to transform it into a complete business collaboration platform — able to replace your entire business phone system and centralise internal and external communication and collaboration.
 With 70% of large organisations already using Teams, there is a real possibility that Teams is the collaboration tool of the future.
 But overcoming these hurdles is critical to actually improving workflows.
 Callroute can help you get that done.
-Speak to our experts today or start for free with 250 monthly minutes.
+Speak to our experts today.

 Suggested further reading: Direct Routing vs Microsoft Calling Plan